wh-alice/mig_visualstudio/vs/misc/type-parameter-with-a--structure--constraint-cannot-be-used-as-a-constraint.md

 ---
-title: "Type parameter with a &#39;Structure&#39; constraint cannot be used as a constraint" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Type parameter with a &#39;Structure&#39; constraint cannot be used as a constraint | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"